Introduction

 Farm Business Income by country and farm type

-Distribution of Farm Business Income in the UK
+Distribution of Farm Business Income in GB

 Net Farm Income